PaoloMazzon/Vulkan2D/README.md

 Documentation
 =============
-Every file in VK2D is properly documented for doxygen, just run `doxygen` in `Vulkan2D/` and an html folder will be created containing the documentation.
+Every file in VK2D is properly documented for doxygen, run `doxygen` in `Vulkan2D/` and an html folder will be created containing the documentation.

 Usage